Published on fitsmallbusiness.com

 13. Develop a coaching/counseling memo.

 Robin Schwartz, Managing Partner, MFG Jobs

 Employee disciplinary proceedings can get confusing fast.
 To formalize the process and ensure proper documentation, develop a coaching/counseling memo or tool that documents the first step taken in the process.
-Within the memo, the areas of concerns should be clear as well as expectations on improving the issues.
-This allows business owners to quantify where they are in the employee discipline process and ensures they have records should they need them in the future.
+Within the memo, the areas of concern should be clear as well as expectations on improving the issues.
+This allows business owners to quantify where they are in the employee discipline process and ensures they have recorded should they need them in the future.